github/securitylab/docs/report-template.md

 ## Disclosure Policy

-*Describe or link to your disclosure policy.*
+*Describe or link to your disclosure policy.
+It's important to have a disclosure policy where the public disclosure deadline, and the potential exceptions to it, are clear.
+You are free to copy and use the [GitHub Security Lab disclosure policy](https://securitylab.github.com/advisories/#policy).*